open-ce/open-ce-builder/doc/README.cuda_support.md

 for which the package being built.

 ## NVIDIA TensorRT

+NOTE: TensorRT has been disabled within Open-CE 1.3, so it is no longer necessary to install it when building Open-CE 1.3.

 NVIDIA TensorRT is an SDK for high-performance deep learning inference.
 It includes a deep learning inference optimizer and runtime that delivers low latency and high-throughput for deep learning inference applications.